Wondering what a hybrid cloud is, the benefits of using one, and use cases for achieving optimum flexibility, scalability, and cost savings?

 Utilizing both public and private clouds typically happens when a business has specific requirements that can’t be addressed by using one or the other.
 For example, sometimes data in the financial space must be stored, by law, in a private cloud while a key application needs the public cloud's scalability.
 Different use cases demand different cloud infrastructure, which is where hybrid clouds often come into service.

 Benefits of a Hybrid Cloud

 Flexibility is the name of the game when it comes to using a hybrid cloud.
 By combining public cloud, private cloud, and traditional infrastructure together, IT departments and engineers gain significant flexibility compared to utilizing only one type of infrastructure.
-The private cloud and traditional infrastructure allow organizations to manage and secure the critical components of their technology stack while also benefiting from public cloud technology’s scalability and high-performance.
+The private cloud and traditional infrastructure allow organizations to manage and secure the critical components of their technology stack while also benefiting from public cloud technology's scalability and high-performance of public cloud technology.